Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Recent changes

-Informational only, not legal advice.
-Entries marked as placeholder or awaiting verification must not be relied on.
-Confirm all requirements with Belgium's regulator and qualified local counsel before acting.
+Not legal advice.
+Entries marked placeholder or awaiting verification shouldn't be relied on.
+Verify with Belgium's regulator and qualified local counsel before acting.